AntoineBlaud/EasyRe/README.md

 ### Windows  API hook

   If you are tired of placing breakpoints on windows functions that are entry points for the kernel and are often used by malware, here is a feature that should be of interest to you.
-It will automatically place breakpoints on a number of system functions, even if they are not in the imports, in order to make the reverse easier
+It will automatically place breakpoints on a number of system functions, even if they are not in the imports, in order to make reversing easier.

 ## Extra Note: